sherif-ty/cribl-py/README.md

 - Use a fresh Edge token for each install (tokens are often single-use)
 - This project is meant for testing, automation, and bootstrapping

-Feel free to fork or extend it as needed.